Beef Up Your Language Learning Memory in 4 Slick Ways

 BAGS.
 This was the mnemonic used by my middle school French teacher when we learned adjective placement, which is an acronym for “Beauty, Age, Goodness, Size.”
 It’s something I learned early on in life and still remember and use to this day.
 So while sometimes it may seem tedious to come up with these mnemonics, the pay-off is well worth it.
 They can stay in our minds forever, which is exactly what we want when we are learning a new language.

 Mnemonics don’t always have to be whacky sentences or acronyms.
-They can also be something visual, like our elephant named Butterfly.
+They can also be something visual, like imagining an elephant named Butterfly as having butterfly wings for ears.
 The point is to create associations that will make it easier for you to remember the words or grammar rules you’re learning, so that you can recall them easier.

 For example, the French word for “ladder” is échelle.
 So here, you might pull up an image of a ladder and then imagine a huge, colorful seashell perched on one of its rungs—because échelle sounds something like the English word “shell.”
 Many Eastern languages work especially well with mnemonics, as their characters sometimes look like the object they mean.